gmc-code/PC-microbit-micropython/docs/radio/radio_treasure_hunt.rst

 Sorting a list using a function as a sort key
 ---------------------------------------------------

+.. py:function:: list.sort(reverse=True|False, key=myFunc)

+    Sorts the list, ascending by default.

+    :param reverse	Optional: reverse=True will sort the list descending.
+Default is reverse=False
+    :param key	Optional: A function to specify the sorting criteria.

 See: https://www.w3schools.com/python/ref_list_sort.asp

 .. admonition:: Tasks

     #.
-Modify the code to scroll the treasure ids in ascending order.
+Modify the treasure collector code to scroll the treasure ids in ascending order.

     .. dropdown::
         :icon: codescan